Qi-Ye-079/TPS-Game-Unreal-4/README.md

 # 3rd-Person-Shooter-Tutorial

-This repo is for the Coop TPS tutorial.
+This is my personal project - a TPS game made by Unreal Engine 4 - used for programming practice and personal interest.

+All the art assets and generated cache folders are not being tracked due to large file size and privacy issues.